| Written by Michal Wozniakowski-Zehenter

 Select a video type in the sidebar.

 Virtual Reality, or VR, is changing how miners learn to stay safe by giving them a wonderful way to practice, unlike antiquated teaching.
 VR lets trainees be part of real-life mining situations but without the actual dangers of being underground.
-This is for all of the working crew can safely deal with tricky and unexpected situations when something goes wrong during mining, while they have to know how to properly behave in a real world.
+This is so that all of the working crew can safely deal with tricky and unexpected situations when something goes wrong during mining, while they have to know how to properly behave in the real world.
 In this technology-supported form of training, miners end up in virtual worlds that are almost like the real mine locations they work in; these virtual realities come with all the gear and even scary events, such as tunnel collapses or toxic gas.
-Practising this way is key to getting why safety steps and specific ways to do things in the mine matter so much.
+Practising this way is key to understanding why safety steps and specific ways to do things in the mine matter.
 Plus, with VR, when learners do things like handle tools or react to emergencies, they see what happens right away, making it easier to learn and remember safety rules.

 One of the best things about VR for staying safe on the job is that it lets miners rehearse critical "what if" scenarios over and over—something you can't do safely for real; this helps them feel surer of themselves and better at thinking fast when there's no room for taking your time.
 Also, this program can be recalibrated to match the exact location and equipment these miners use, which makes the mining safety training extremely connected to their actual work; the great part is that a large number of people can have training at once without making it more effective.
 VR engages you in learning and gives everyone that “actually doing it” tenor, which makes training more exciting and matters a lot; this could mean fewer accidents onsite since miners will be doing their jobs knowing what to do and being focused on the safety changes VR practice brings.
 So yes, VR is like this powerful classroom concept for zero-harm mining training.